mickael-kerjean/filestash-website/_posts/2022-02-01-chrome-has-deprecated-ftp-in-their-browser.md

 ---
-title: The path forward now that Chrome has dropped FTP support
+title: The path forward now that Chrome and Firefox have dropped FTP support
 layout: post
 description: Migrating away from the now deprecated Chrome integrated FTP client, a path forward using a web FTP client
 language: en